LimeChain/gimlet/docs/install-run.md

 - You will see the **memory address location**, **frame**, **file**, and **row** of the breakpoint in the terminal
 - **To continue execution**: Type `continue` in the terminal
-- **Program flow**: The program execution will continue to the next breakpoint or until it finishes
+- **Program flow**: The program execution will continue until it finishes

 ## Running the Example Project

-### Step-by-Step Instructions

 Follow these steps to run the example project: